 Keep The Coffins Coming opens with I’m A Mess, previously featured on Parachutes, is now revised and recharged.
 The third song on the EP, No Fun Club, has traces back to Stomachaches’ basement punk sound with its straining vocals and soaring instrumentals.
 While Frank Iero’s lyrics may be hard to understand at times in the song, it’s the underlying sound behind the lines that reflects the mood of this track.

-The EP ends with You Are My Sunshine, which feels slightly out of place in comparison to the previous three songs, however, it still has a lovely melodic alt-rock sound with lighter and heartfelt lyrics.
+The EP ends with You Are My Sunshine, which feels slightly out of place in comparison to the previous three songs with its melodic alt-rock sound and lighter heartfelt lyrics.